beckswu/beckswu.github.io/_posts/2019-07-12-Convolution-NN.markdown

 Input: two images,  output = `d(img1, img2)`  = degree of difference between images , 如果those two images are the same person, want this output a small number.
 If two images are different person, want this output a large number

-If `d(img1, img2) ≤ τ`  predict they are the “same”  person, If `d(img1, img2) > τ` , predict they are different person.
-This is to address face verification problem
+<span style="background-color:#FFFF00">If `d(img1, img2) ≤ τ`  predict they are the “same”  person, If `d(img1, img2) > τ` , predict they are different person.</span> This is to address face verification problem

 Use this in recognition, given new pciture, use this function(`d(img1, img2)`) to compare this new picture and other pictures in the database.
-If someone join in the team, add this person to your database.

 #### Siamese Network